-Let me, as Master this year, extend to you a very warm welcome to the Worshipful Company of Scientific Instrument Makers.
+Let me, as Master, give you a very warm welcome to the Worshipful Company of Scientific Instrument Makers.
 The Company distributes significant charitable funding each year in support of scientific and technical education, while also fostering mentoring and good fellowship amongst its members.
-I am delighted that you are visiting this site.
+I am delighted that you are visiting our website.

 For those who are already members of the Company, or are thinking of joining us, I hope that you will find membership rewarding, interesting and above all enjoyable and worthwhile

 Our membership is made up of people who make or use scientific instruments, within the broadest sense.
-Our membership includes ~140 apprentices and young freemen, and ~200 liverymen.
+Our membership includes ~160 apprentices and young Freemen, and ~200 Liverymen.
 This latter group comes from academia and industry in about a 40:60 ratio.

 There are three aspects to our Livery.
-Members and Liverymen can be as active as they would like in the Livery.
+Members can be as active as they would like within the Livery.